 - "The Pandorica Opens".

 - Theme Music Power-Up: Various.
 "The Doctor's Theme" made a triumphant return at the climax of "Forest of the Dead" and "The End of Time, Part 2".
 "The Doctor Forever" is often used for moments of heroism (especially "Voyage of the Damned").
-"Martha's Theme" becomes "Triumphant" in her final scene of "Last of the Time Last"; and "I Am the Doctor" is basically one big power up (but its most epic form is "Words Win Wars", over the Doctor's speech at Stonehenge).
+"Martha's Theme" becomes "Triumphant" in her final scene of "Last of the Time Lords"; and "I Am the Doctor" is basically one big power up.

 - Theme Song Assonance:

 - The Master's Theme incorporates both the "four knocks" bass line from the show's theme tune as well as a rising string motif that screams "The Mah-STER!
 The MAH-STER!"
 Gold confirmed in his liner notes.

 - Jack's Theme in Torchwood was based on the phrase, "Here Comes Jack in a Ruddy Big Tractor", as a reference to a (literally) barn-storming arrival in the episode "Countrycide", accompanied by the theme.